-Washington DC's Department of Insurance, Securities and Banking administers and enforces the state's laws and regulations for financial institutions that do business in the District of Columbia.
+Washington DC's Department of Insurance, Securities and Banking (DISB) administers and enforces the state's laws and regulations for financial institutions that do business in the District of Columbia.
 This includes regulating the state's money transmitters.

 A money transmitter is in the business of transmitting money either within the U.S. or abroad, by any means including payment instruments, wires, facsimiles, or electronic transfers.